What is the role of a Treasurer?

 A Treasurer’s remit is to provide the club/society with sound financial administration so that all aspects of a club’s funds are properly managed and accounted for.

-If a club or society is applying for an SRC grant they will liaise closely with the SRC Clubs and Societies committee and will be expected to ensure the society fulfils all criteria required for the grant if awarded one.
+If a club or society is applying for an SRC grant their application will be assessed by the SRC Clubs and Societies committee.
+The club/society will be expected to ensure they fulfil all criteria required for the grant if awarded one.

-- To be responsible for a club or society’s accounts and petty cash, club cheque book(s) and other bank and building society books and giving out receipts on behalf of the club.
+- To be responsible for a club or society’s accounts and petty cash, club cheque book(s) and other bank and building society books, and giving out receipts on behalf of the club/society.

 - To oversee the management of any membership funds that are payable to the society.